kahnwong/docs/knowledge-base/ops/devops/devsecops.md

 - [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF

+## Honeypots

+- [tpotce](https://github.com/telekom-security/tpotce) - 🍯 T-Pot - The All In One Multi Honeypot Platform 🐝

 ## Linters

 - [trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues and hard-coded secrets, also cloud infrastructure as well.